mathewbryan/BCS-Quiz-Manager/README.md

 An Edit user can have all permissions
 A View user should have can_view_answers & can_view_questions
 A Restricted user should have can_view_questions

+## Developing the application
+All view logic is stored within the views.py file \
+HTML files corresponding to the views can be found in templates directory Routing is defined in urls.py \
+All form logic is within the forms.py file \
+Models are defined in models.py \
+Styling is within a single style.css file in Quiz/static/css/style.css \